Understanding the invader-driven replicator dynamics

 \section{Invader-driven fitness matrix and $n$-species steady state}

-Let us start by considering the case when species are defined by their `invasiveness' property, i.e. their propensity for growth in a given resident system, is completely independent of the encountered resident.
-This means $\lambda_i^j=\lambda_i, \forall j$.
-It can be easily verified that in such mutual-invasion structure, solving the replicator equation (Eq. \ref{eq:replicator}) for obtaining the equilibrium $\mathbf{z^*}=(z_1^*,z_2^*,..z_N^*)$, leads to the following relation:
+Let us consider the case when species are defined by their `invasiveness' property, i.e. their propensity for growth in a given resident system, is completely independent of the encountered resident.
+This means $\lambda_i^j=\lambda_i, \forall j\neq i$ and we say that the matrix $\Lambda=(\lambda_i^j)_{i,j}$ is invader-driven. \\ We denote the simplex